 - Be sure this is professional and use your school email instead of your personal one.
 Avoid any “Hey Dude” greetings by using a formal greeting.
 Also, include a detailed message with proper grammar and spelling, as well as a formal ending.

 - Avoid emails like this

 - Before you pick up the phone to call a professor or leave a voicemail, think first.
 Be prepared for what you are going to say.
-Follow up by introducing yourself and speak in a clear manner.
+Follow up by introducing yourself and speaking in a clear manner.
 In terms of a voicemail, be concise and end both a phone call and voicemail in a professional manner.

 - If texting is necessary, it can be done in a professional manner.
-It is important to acknowledge the difference form a casual text to a friend.
+It is important to acknowledge the difference between a casual text to a friend.
 Grab some contextual clues.
 Feel it out to be sure the person you are texting is comfortable with texting.
 Keep it professional by only texting when it is important.
 If it can wait, don’t text.
-Text messaging should be saved for time-sensitive information,when emailing wouldn't generate a response quickly enough.
+Text messaging should be saved for time-sensitive information when emailing wouldn't generate a response quickly enough.
 Do not use abbreviations or emoticons in professional texts.